marcelowoo/marcelowoo.github.io/_pages/about.md

 <!-- My research centers around behavioral economics topics.
 I study the economic consequences of deviations from Bayesian updating of beliefs and information processing, especially in the domains of labor markets, businesses, and organizations.  -->

-In my research, I employ microeconomic theory, as well as empirical methods such as experiments, causal inference, and machine learning.
+In my research, I employ microeconomic theory and empirical methods, such as experiments and causal inference.

 <!-- My research interests center around the economic consequences of non-standard belief formation and information processing, in labor markets and organizations, using a combination of theoretical modelling and causal inference. -->